graycoreio/daffodil/libs/authorizenet/README.md

 ```

 ## Usage
 This package does most of the setup for you.
-All you need to do is import the `DaffAuthorizeNetModule` into your app, and either provide your own `DaffAuthorizeNetDriver` or just use the default one by importing `DaffAuthorizeNetDriverModule.forRoot()`.
+All you need to do is import the `DaffAuthorizeNetStateModule` into your app, and either provide your own `DaffAuthorizeNetDriver` or just use the default one by importing `DaffAuthorizeNetDriverModule.forRoot()`.
 To set your authorizenet authentication details, provide a `DaffAuthorizeNetConfig` through the `DaffAuthorizeNetConfigToken` injection token.

 Call the `DaffAuthorizeNetGenerateToken` action with a `DaffAuthorizeNetTokenRequest` to generate a payment nonce.
 Access the payment nonce through the `DaffAuthorizeNetFacade`.